-Q: Do you feel there are still a number of important tasks which vou have not fulfilled or accomplished as Zimbabwean Ambassador to the Russian Federation?
+Q: Do you feel there are still a number of important tasks which you have not fulfilled or accomplished as Zimbabwean Ambassador to the Russian Federation?

 Amb.
-Sango: Zimbabwe government's engagement with the Russian Federation is historically rooted in new state's contribution towards Zimbabwe attaining freedom and nationhood in 1980.
+Sango: Zimbabwe government's engagement with the Russian Federation is historically rooted in new state's contribution towards Zimbabwe attaining her freedom and nationhood in 1980.
 This is the foundation of the two countries relations and has a bearing on two countries interactions and cooperation.
-Relations between the two countries have remained stead-fast with collaborations at political and economic spares hallmarked Russia's by involvement as early as 2014 in the commissioning of the Darwendale Platinum Proj ect followed by ALROSA, the diamond giant setting its footprints on the territory of 7imbabwe and will do in 2022 ARMY GAMES.
-Further to these mentioned above.
-Russia has continued to support human development resource through its government scholarship programmes as well as training other arms of govern-Zimbabwe recently ment. hosted the Russia-Zimbabwe Intergovernmental Commission where new cooperative milestones were signed.
+Relations between the two countries have remained stead-fast with collaborations at political and economic spares hallmarked Russia's by involvement as early as 2014 in the commissioning of the Darwendale Platinum Proj ect followed by ALROSA, the diamond giant setting its footprints on the territory of 7imbabwe

 The President of the Republic of Zimbabwe visited Moscow in 2019.
 Since then, there have been reciprocal visits by ministers and parliamentarians.
 In early June 2022, the Chairperson of the Federation Council visited Zimbabwe.
-Zimbabwe's military have participated in Army Games over the years
+Zimbabwe's military have participated in Army Games over the years and will do in 2022 ARMY GAMES.
+Further to these mentioned above, Russia has continued to support human resource development through its government scholarship programmes as well as training other arms of government.
+Zimbabwe recently hosted the Russia-Zimbabwe Intergovernmental Commission where new cooperative milestones were signed.